ecrucru/anticrux/README.md

 };
 ```

 A node is enriched with attributes when you call the API below.
-Any field or method beginning with an underscore is a private member which is not expected to be called directly by a third-party application.
+Any field or method beginning with an underscore is a private member which is not expected to be called directly by a third-party application, unless you know exactly what you are doing.

 - AntiCrux.callbackExploration(pMaxDepth, pDepth, pNodes)
 - AntiCrux.clearBoard()